BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-arguments.md

 - Config files, where used, now use **JSON** formatted files instead of INI
 - Config files will be automatically upgraded to JSON and overwritten on first use

+We are going to describe on this page how to generate your own config file, place it next to BLOCd and start it like this:

+*Windows:* : BLOCd.exe --config-file=BLOC.conf
+*Mac and Linux* : ./BLOCd --config-file=BLOC.conf

 ## **BLOC-DEVELOPER**

 This page is only a short guide how to get you started with BLOCd configuration.
 Please visit the [dedicated section on the BLOC-DEVELOPER](https://bloc-developer.com/api_BLOCd/cli_arguments) website to view and test all the features available from the [BLOCd Daemon](BLOCd-Overview.md).